 Little did Cleary know that her curiosity would open a historical window into race relations in Easton during the early to mid-1800s that would also change her perspective of her hometown.

-Cleary would later learn that the burial ground was integrated, the final resting place for African Americans and whites who lived and worked in the 1880s in a neighborhood on the border of Redding and Easton called Little Egypt.
+Cleary would later learn that the burial ground was integrated, the final resting place for Blacks and whites who lived and worked in the 1880s in a neighborhood on the border of Redding and Easton called Little Egypt.

 “I grew up in Easton, a predominately white town, so to learn that there was a history of Black people living in my town really made me understand that the way you see the world is not always as it is,” said Cleary, who holds a master’s degree in historic preservation and a Ph.D. in American Studies, both from the University of Pennsylvania.